deepakgl/TRLX/elx-d8/docroot/modules/custom/trlx_video/README.md

 INTRODUCTION
 ------------
-This module creates the API for video listing and details page.
+This module creates the APIs for Video e.g. videoListing, etc.

 REQUIREMENTS